-For years I was convinced that InDesign was a great software if you only had to create beautiful layouts but that it was really bad if you wanted a little bit of automation.
 No thought ever turned out to be so wrong!
-InDesign has many features that allow you to automate certain tasks or automatically set styles to your content.
+InDesign has many features that allow you to automate certain tasks (such as GREP and scripts), or automatically set styles to your content (paragraph styles).
 And working with tables in InDesign is beautiful when you learn how to do so.

 - How to create a table in InDesign

 - How to convert text to table in InDesign

 - How to link a file Excel to InDesign - part 2

 - Editing tables in InDesign from Excel - part 2

 - How to create table styles in InDesign - part 3 (with a template you can download)